-- 208. James Blassingame and Sidney Hemby adopt and incorporate the prior paragraphs as if set forth fully herein. - 209.
-Trump's words and conduct leading up to and on January 6, 2021, and his ratification through silence when words and action were necessary, and his further ratification by direct praise of the rioters, as set forth herein, demonstrated a willful and wanton disregard for and a reckless indifference to James Blassingame and Sidney Hemby's safety and that of their fellow officers. - 210.
-Trump's words and conduct leading up to and on January 6, 2021, were intentionally tortious and in violation of federal and D.C. statutes. - 211.
-His words and conduct gave direction to and aided and abetted his followers in the commission of intentional torts of assault, battery, and intentional infliction of emotional distress that caused injury to James Blassingame and Sidney Hemby. - 212.
-Those words and conduct incited the riot and disorderly conduct in violation of D.C. law on January 6, 2021, that caused injury to James Blassingame and Sidney Hemby.
-Accordingly, James Blassingame and Sidney Hemby request punitive damages in an amount consistent with the evidence to be shown at trial against Trump to punish him for his intentional and wanton and reckless conduct, and to deter others from engaging in similar behavior.
+- 194. Marcus Moore adopts and incorporates the prior paragraphs as if set forth fully herein and further states: - 195.
+Trump's words and conduct leading up to and on January 6, 2021, and his ratification through silence when words and action were necessary, and his further ratification by

-COUNT SEVEN (Conspiracy in Violation of 42 U.S.C. §1985(1))
+- direct praise of the rioters, as set forth herein, demonstrated a willful and wanton disregard for and a reckless indifference to Marcus Moore's safety and that of their fellow officers. - 196.
+Trump's words and conduct leading up to and on January 6, 2021, were intentionally tortious and in violation of federal and D.C. statutes. - 197.
+His words and conduct gave direction to and aided and abetted his followers in the commission of the intentional torts of assault and battery that caused injury to Marcus Moore. - 198.
+Those words and conduct incited the riot and disorderly conduct in violation of D.C. law on January 6, 2021, that caused injury to Marcus Moore. - 199.
+Accordingly, Marcus Moore requests punitive damages in an amount consistent with the evidence to be shown at trial against Trump to punish him for his intentional and wanton and reckless conduct and to deter others from engaging in similar behavior.

-213. James Blassingame and Sidney Hemby adopt and incorporate the prior paragraphs as if set forth fully herein.
+COUNT SIX (Conspiracy in Violation of 42 U.S.C. §1985(1))

-214. The Reconstruction-era law known as the Ku Klux Klan Act, 42 U.S.C. §1985(1)
+- 200. Marcus Moore adopts and incorporates the prior paragraphs as if set forth fully herein and further states: - 201.
+The Reconstruction-era law known as the Ku Klux Klan Act, 42 U.S.C. §1985(1)